Hadrian: Sources and historiography

 The first modern historian to produce a chronological account of Hadrian's life, supplementing the written sources with other epigraphical, numismatic, and archaeological evidence, was the German 19th-century medievalist Ferdinand Gregorovius.
-A 1907 biography by Weber, a German nationalist and later Nazi Party supporter, incorporates the same archaeological evidence to produce an account of Hadrian, and especially his Bar Kokhba war, that has been described as ideologically loaded.
+A 1907 biography by Wilhelm Weber, a German nationalist and later Nazi Party supporter, incorporates the same archaeological evidence to produce an account of Hadrian, and especially his Bar Kokhba war, that has been described as ideologically loaded.
 Epigraphical studies in the post-war period help support alternate views of Hadrian.
 Anthony Birley's 1997 biography of Hadrian sums up and reflects these developments in Hadrian historiography.
+The French novelist Marguerite Yourcenar wrote a historical novel entitled "Memoirs of Hadrian" first published in French in 1951.